Linwood, New Jersey: Local government

 Linwood operates under the City form of New Jersey municipal government, one of 15 (of the 564) municipalities statewide that use this form.
 The governing body is comprised of a Mayor and a seven-member City Council who are chosen in partisan balloting held as part of the November general election.
 The mayor is elected at-large for a four-year term of office.
 On the city council, six council members are elected from the city's two wards for three-year terms on a staggered basis with two ward seats coming up for election each year, and one at-large council member is elected for a three-year term.
 The council exercises the legislative power of the city by adopting ordinances and resolutions.
 In addition, the council is responsible for the approval of the city budget, the establishment of financial controls and setting of all salaries of elected and appointed officers and employees.
 An administrator is charged with directing the day-to-day activities of city government.

 As of 2023, the Mayor of the City of Linwood is Republican Darren H. Matik, whose term of office ends December 31, 2023.
-The City Council is comprised of Blair Albright (R, 2024, Ward 2), June Byrnes (R, 2024; Ward 1), Stacy DeDomenicis (R, 2022; Ward 1), Eric Ford (R, 2023; Ward 1), Matthew B. Levinson (R, 2024, At Large), Todd Michael (R, 2022, Ward 2; elected to serve an unexpired term) and Ralph A. Paolone (R, 2023; Ward 2).
+Members of the City Council are Blair Albright (R, 2024, Ward 2), June Byrnes (R, 2024; Ward 1), Stacy DeDomenicis (R, 2025; Ward 1), Eric Ford (R, 2023; Ward 1), Matthew B. Levinson (R, 2024, At Large), Todd Michael (R, 2025, Ward 2) and Adam M. Walcoff (R, 2023; Ward 2 - appointed to fill an unexpired term).

+In December 2022, the city council appointed Adam M. Walcoff To fill the seat expiring in December 2023 that had been held by Ralph A. Paolone until he resigned from office.

 Todd Michael was appointed in June 2021 to fill the Ward 2 seat expiring in December 2022 that had been hele by Brian Heun until he resigned from office the previous March.
 Michael served on an interim basis until he won election for the balance of the term of office in November 2021.

 In January 2020, Matthew B. Levinson was appointed to fill the at-large city council seat expiring in December 2020 that was vacated by Darren H. Matik when he took office as mayor.

 In May 2016, Eric Ford was selected from three candidates nominated by the Republican municipal committee to fill the Ward 1 seat expiring in December 2017 that became vacant following the resignation of Timothy Tighe.

 Darren Matik was named in August 2012 to fill the vacant at-large seat that had been held by Matthew Levinson, who resigned the previous month.
 Todd Gordon was appointed in January 2013 to fill the seat of Alex Marino, who had resigned following his taking office on the Atlantic County Board of Chosen Freeholders.
 Brian Heun was appointed in February 2014 to fill the unexpired term of Donna Taylor.